 Tourists in Australia on holiday are generally safe using their home driving licence.
 Make sure your licence is current and always keep it with you while driving.
 However, the rules do differ from one state to the next.
 Same states prefer, or even require, that you also have an official international driving licence.
 Since these are fairly easy to arrange, it is best to plan on getting one, just in case.

 There seems to be some debate about how demerits affect foreign licences.
 Officially, most governmental sites agree that a driver using a foreign licence will be subject to the same demerit system.
 However, it is hopefully unlikely that you will accrue more than 13 demerits during your holiday.
-So most foreign drivers will not be subjected to fines.
+So most foreign drivers will not be subjected to licence suspension.
+This, however, does not mean that drivers will not still incur monetary fines, which are very high.

 It is also worth noting that, whatever the situation might be for demerits on foreign licences, there are some days which are considered “Double Demerit” days.
 On these days, traffic violations are taken more seriously.
 The penalties assigned for violations on these days will be twice as heavy.
 Double Demerit days tend to be holidays and other important days, so be sure to check the calendar.